 #2 To Challenge Yourself

 Council will challenge you to grow.
 Whether it’s in your walk with Christ, your role in your family, your church participation, your fitness or your business, having others there to challenge your will help you reach your fullest potential.
-In our day to day lives, it is easy to get side tracked and forget our goals.
+In our day to day lives, it is easy to get sidetracked and forget our goals.
 A council of people in your life can help you stay on track.

 Accountability is needed.
 What gets measured gets done is a centuries’ old cliche that has some truth in it.
-Knowing that I will have to get account to my friends and to some degree my online council, helps me push through what Stephen Pressfield calls the Resistance.
+Knowing that I will have to give account to my friends and to some degree my online council, helps me push through what Stephen Pressfield calls the Resistance.
 Accountability is “easy” with my friends.
 I see them weekly.
 My online council is a bit harder since I’m getting their advice through podcasts, blog posts, or courses.
 I’m accountable to them since I can’t justify asking them for more advice if I haven’t put into effect what they have already said.

 When faced with challenges or opportunities, I only see things as I see them.
 Profound, I know.